 NOTE: Mice eat their feces during fasting, so simple food withdrawal cannot ensure they are adequately fasted.

 The next morning, make a superficial incision (nick) in the tail vein of the free-moving mouse, and draw 25 µL of blood from the incision into a glass capillary (filling about 1/3 of the capillary) without restraining the mouse.
-Quickly flow the blood into a microcentrifuge tube.
+Quickly blowthe blood into a microcentrifuge tube.

 Stop the bleeding using septic powders, refill the feed in the cage, and make sure the mice show no signs of extreme stress.